MartinEesmaa/VVCEasy/README.md

 FFmpeg VVC Decoder supports of Windows, Mac and Linux.

-OpenVVC (FFmpeg) supports of Mac and Linux.

-Limitation: Mac OS cannot built of ffplay only in libvvdec and OpenVVC.

 See [FFMPEGVVC.md](https://github.com/MartinEesmaa/VVCEasy/blob/master/FFMPEGVVC.md).

 # MPV OpenVVC support (Android only)

 MPV OpenVVC Decoder supports only of Android.

-Only VVC file can play, but merged .mp4 is black screen, so you need external sound from h266, if necessary.
+Only VVC file can play, but merged .mp4 is black screen, so you need external sound from vvc video codec, if necessary.

 See [MPV.md](https://github.com/MartinEesmaa/VVCEasy/blob/master/MPV.md).